adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

 What to do in browsers that don't have `Object.create` - nothing - it doesn't cut the mustard, it doesn't pass feature detection, it doesn't provide the JS enhanced experience.
 Nothing wrong with that, this *is* Progressive Enhancement.
-Next.
+Oh you want to see the calling application?

+	if(lib.createObject) {
+		// enhanced experience
+		var myObj = lib.createObject(null, ...);
+		// continue with the beautifully enhanced experience }

+But there are entire articles [[3](#ref3)] based on this context so we won't go deeper here on this.

 ## Summary